Progressive Pet Insurance Review

 Progressive Pet Insurance Ratings

 Progressive's pet insurance (offered through Pets Best) scores 3.8 out of 5 for cats and 4.05 for dogs in MoneyGeek's analysis.
-The company excels in coverage, ranking second nationally in this category.
-Its premiums are more expensive, particularly for cat owners where it ranks sixth among competitors.
-Progressive requires a 14-day waiting period for accident coverage, which is standard across the industry.
+It offers good coverage, ranking second nationally.
+Its premiums are more expensive for cat owners where it ranks sixth among competitors.
+Progressive requires a 14-day waiting period for accident coverage.

 Affordability4.154